This months image shows the spire of Salisbury Cathedral

-As you can see from the Memorial Days Section to the right of the page we are adding as many soldiers memorial days as we can.
+As you can see from the We Remember Section in the drop down menus at the top of the page we are adding as many soldiers memorial days as we can.
 If anyone knows of soldiers whose deaths are not yet listed please let the admin team know.
 You may check which names are included by browsing through the calendar facility on this page.

 What is an OPC?

 An OPC (on-line parish clerk) is a volunteer member of the public who “adopts” a parish in Wiltshire becoming its custodian.
 The OPC is then able to research the parish and transcribe historical and genealogical information for that particular parish which may be of value to family history researchers and social historians.
 Our motto is “What may or may not be of interest to you, will be of interest to others”.
 This information is gathered from many different sources, for example, parish registers, census records, churchwardens and overseers accounts, historical wills, business and trade directories, church and village histories, newspaper reports, war casualty lists, etc. An on-line parish clerk should not be confused with a parish clerk engaged by a parish council or parochial church council.

 We Currently have 210 Parishes or Pages to be adopted